Neural Network Surrogate Models for Absorptivity and Emissivity Spectra of Multiple Elements: Introduction

-This paper demonstrates the extension of results of the \cretin surrogate model for different elements, but this paper is more specifically concerned with the ability to include multiple elements in a single neural network model for absorptivity or emissivity.
-Additionally, this paper will focus largely on the autoencoders.
-DJINN is, for the most part, an automatically constructed neural network, so there is little tuning to be done.
-That being said, the tuning of DJINN is not a concern in this paper.
-Also, the overall performance of the \cretin surrogate model is primarily dependent on the autoencoder's performance.
-DJINN generally performs well and will learn the latent space of the autoencoder regardless of how well the autoencoder performs.
+This paper demonstrates the extension of results of the \cretin{} surrogate model to elements other than krypton, particularly for the low-atomic-number-element spectra.
+Those spectra are poorly reproduced with the proof-of-concept method as seen in Figure \ref{fig:problematic_spectra} where values below an apparent threshold are unable to be reproduce results for other elements that are similar to the results for krypton in \cite{kluth}.
+In addition, this paper is concerned with the ability to include multiple elements in a single neural network model for absorptivity or emissivity while also avoiding the threshold problem.
+As an important note the reader, this paper will focus largely on the autoencoders and producing a multi-element autoencoder.
+DJINN, for the most part, performs quite well at predicting the latent space of the autoencoder, thus the overall performance of the \cretin{} surrogate model is primarily dependent on the autoencoders' performance.
+Lastly, the goal of this paper is not to demonstrate better prediction performance of the multi-element model compared to individual models.
+Rather, the goal is to demonstrate that similar performance can be obtained.

-\section{Related Work}
+\subsection{Related Work}

 This paper builds upon the work of Kluth, et al. \cite{kluth}.
 The previous work utilized a fully-connected autoencoder which was trained to compress and decompress the spectra of krypton.
-Once trained, a DJINN model was trained to reproduce the latent space of the autoencoder using effectively the same input as \cretin: density, electron temperature, and a radiative field representation \cite{djinn,kluth}.
-The model as used in the implementation with \hydra used an autoencoder to produce a compressed representation of the radiative field calculated by \hydra.
+Once trained, a DJINN model was trained to reproduce the latent space of the autoencoder using effectively the same input as \cretin{}: density, electron temperature, and a radiative field representation \cite{djinn,kluth}.
+The model as used in the implementation with \hydra{} used an autoencoder to produce a compressed representation of the radiative field calculated by \hydra{}.
 The radiative field for the surrogate model used a weighted sum of a Planckian and a Gaussian distribution at a given radiation temperature and a specified m-band ratio.
 The weighting factor is the m-band ratio ($\alpha)$ where the m-band is a Gaussian distribution centered at 3 keV with a full width half maximum of 1 keV \cite{kluth}.
-As implemented with \hydra, the neural network model was able to provide a speed-up of 10x over \cretin for just the atomic physics and a 7x speed-up for the overall simulation.
-This speed up was accompanied by less than one percent relative error for both the electron temperature and radiative temperature as compared to when \hydra uses data directly from \cretin \cite{kluth}.
+As implemented with \hydra{}, the neural network model was able to provide a speed-up of 10x over \cretin{} for just the atomic physics and a 7x speed-up for the overall simulation.
+This speed up was accompanied by less than one percent relative error for both the electron temperature and radiative temperature as compared to when \hydra{} uses data directly from \cretin{} \cite{kluth}.